 15. GAS HOSES

 There are flexible gas hoses included with your camper.
-Between the gas cooker and the fixed gas point & the gas bottles and gas regulator which need regular inspection by a competent person, it is also recommended to replace these hoses every 5 years.
+Between the gas cooker, the fixed gas point, the gas bottles and gas regulator which need regular inspection by a competent person.
+It is also recommended to replace these hoses every 5 years.

 16. PAINT & FIBREGLASS

 Paint may be affected by intense sun and exposure to natural elements.
 This may cause the paint to have irregular patterns and even some degree of fading.
 Maintain the paint by applying an approved polish, wash the camper after trips.
 Ask the Eagle Outdoors Group Pty Ltd team for their recommendations for approved products.

 The use of fibreglass is for the benefit of light weight / strength / long life & weathering ability, care for your fibreglass as per your tow vehicle’s exterior cleaning regime.